-Although the proposed BESS solution shows slightly better NPVM in one of the three analysis scenarios in each deferral period, EE considers this not to be significant enough to indicate the non-network option as the preferred option.
-Also, more importantly EE considers the non-network cannot provide the same reliability benefits when compared to the preferred network option.
+Considering the size of the proposed BESS and the forecast demand growth, EE considered a deferral period of two-three years could possibly be achievable with the proposed BESS and undertook NPV analysis on that deferral.
+Although the proposed BESS solution shows slightly better NPVM in one of the three analysis scenarios in each deferral period, EE considered this not to be significant enough to indicate the non-network option as the preferred option.
+Also, more importantly EE considered the non-network would not provide the same reliability benefits when compared to the preferred network option.
 There is a high consequence loss of supply risk and approaching inability to connect new customers which should be addressed without delay.
 That being the case, EE will not go forward with the non-network option.
+A Draft Project Assessment Report (DPAR) was published 31st May 2024, with a six-week public consultation period, inviting written submissions regards the conclusion of the NNOR.